kenlim1/expo-passkey/README.md

 This is an Expo module as well as a Better Auth plugin to help you create and authenticate with passkeys in your Expo apps.
 Now in release candidate (RC) stage, it's ready for integration in production applications.

+## 📱 Example Project

+Check out our comprehensive example implementation at [neb-starter](https://github.com/iosazee/neb-starter), which demonstrates how to use Expo Passkey across a full-stack application:

+- **Backend**: Built with Next.js, showcasing server-side implementation
+- **Mobile App**: Complete Expo mobile client with passkey authentication
+- **Working Demo**: See passkey registration and authentication in action
+- **Best Practices**: Demonstrates recommended implementation patterns

+This starter kit provides a working reference that you can use as a foundation for your own projects or to understand how all the pieces fit together.

 ## 📋 Table of Contents

 - [Overview](#overview)